karel-burda/timers/README.md

 # Usage
 TODO

-For full use case, see `main.cpp` or implementation of tests.
+For full use case, see `main.cpp` or implementation of unit tests.

 # Build Process
 Library itself is just header-only, so no need for linking.